-The primary purposes of the proposed project are to (a) develop an innovative, Web-based intervention for OIF/OEF veterans that addresses mental health, barriers-to-care, and treatment participation issues to facilitate healthy recovery; (b) develop video illustrations to facilitate learning of educational material; (c) develop thorough evaluation mechanisms to assess knowledge change relevant to common symptoms, healthy coping strategies, and access-to-care issues; (d) conduct a series of focus groups to guide development and refinement of intervention content; and (e) preliminarily evaluate the intervention using thematic semi-structured interviews with a small sample of OIF/OEF veterans recruited via mental health specialty clinics within the Ralph H. Johnson VA Medical Center and affiliated CBOCs.
+The primary purposes of this project were to (a) develop Vet Help, an innovative, Web-based intervention for OEF/OIF Veterans to facilitate healthy recovery and address common barriers to care; (b) develop video illustrations to facilitate learning of evidence-based behavioral health approaches featured in Vet Help; (c) develop evaluation mechanisms to assess knowledge change; (d) conduct focus groups to guide development and refinement of intervention content; and (e) preliminarily evaluate the intervention using qualitative interviews with a small sample of OEF/OIF Veterans recruited from the Ralph H. Johnson VA Medical Center.

-DRA: Substance Abuse and Addiction, Mental, Cognitive and Behavioral Disorders, Military and Environmental Exposures
+Military and Environmental Exposures, Mental, Cognitive and Behavioral Disorders, Substance Abuse and Addiction

 Technology Development and Assessment, Treatment - Observational, Prevention

 Depression, Dual diagnosis – substance abuse and mental health, Operation Enduring Freedom, PTSD, Rural, Substance Use and Abuse, Telemedicine/Telehealth